EASS-HIT-2022/menage-acquires-website/README.md

 Now the server is running and you can see the page on the following url: ```http://localhost:8501```

 # TESTS -Backend
-to run the tests run on the your shell : `pytest`
+To run the tests, inside to backend folder and run on the your shell : `pytest`